Weapon Plus: Weapon V

-Weapon V was originally believed to have been performed on ethnic people, but then during the Vietnam War, then S.H.I.E.L.D sponsored program under the pseudonym of Sym-soldier used pieces of the ancient symbiote named Grendel and bonded them to various able bodied operatives to fight in the conflict.
-However, the program was shut down after said enhanced specimens were driven mad by their second skins, having later been captured by Nick Fury and Logan.
+During the Vietnam War, then S.H.I.E.L.D sponsored program under the pseudonym of Sym-soldier used pieces of the symbiote Grendel and bonded them to various able bodied operatives to fight in the conflict.
+However, the program was shut down after the specimens were driven mad by their second skins.
 When the government got hold of the Venom symbiote, they decided to use it as part of Weapon V under the name of Project Rebirth 2.0 to create a new soldier with symbiote augmentation.
-They bonded the suit to former veteran Flash Thompson which resulted in the creation of Agent Venom.
+They bonded the suit to former veteran Flash Thompson, creating Agent Venom.

-Project Rebirth 2.0 is later shut down by Captain America.

-The project would resume behind closed doors under the Weapon + director William Junger's supervision.
-Supplanting volunteers from a mercenary unit hailing out of Eaglestar International as waiting test subjects for virochemically neutered symbiote samples.
-The Klyntar used would purposely have their hive link severed so that the presence behind their proginator wouldn't irrevocably madden its hosts.
-But it was again put on ice when the demiurgically anointed Dark Carnage went on a killing spree, collecting & harvesting Klyntar derived codex samples from the project, Mars Team and its supervisor Dr. Breen.
-Whom offered himself and what remains of the symbiote clad armorines in willing sacrifice to Knull's chosen after being corrupted by the Grendel samples he'd used on himself.

 Weapon VI

 Weapon VI was led by Dr. Noah Burstein and was responsible for giving Luke Cage his powers.

 Weapon VII

 Weapon VII, a.k.a.
 Project: Homegrown, experimented on human soldiers during the Vietnam War.
-Some of the known participants who died in Project: Homegrown included Andrew Perlmutter, Michael Labash, John Walsh, James MacPherson and fourteen other unknown recruits.
 The only known successful subject of Project: Homegrown was Nuke, who had armored implants under his epidermis and was addicted to powerful narcotics.
-Logan, who would later become one of Weapon Plus' victims, kidnapped Nuke as a child, and oversaw his conditioning.
+Logan, who would later become one of Weapon Plus' victims, kidnapped Nuke as a child and oversaw his conditioning.

-Weapon VII also experimented with adamantium bonding, which helped create Cyber.

-The United Kingdom also had its own version of Project: Homegrown, a.k.a. the Black Budget, which managed to create the team known as the Super Soldiers: Dauntless, Gog, Dreadnaught, Revenge, Victory, Invincible, Challenger, and some unnamed super-soldiers.

-The Mercy Corporation, an offshoot of S.H.I.E.L.D. that worked on super-soldiers and eventually broke off, also had its own unit of super-soldiers, using a serum similar to previous derivatives of the Super-Soldier Serum from Weapon I. Their agents included Jack Reno, Keel, Kyle, Agent Villarosa, Agent Davis and Agent Milo.